 Overall: I was sceptical at first, no question.
 It was just difficult to imagine that cider with herbs could taste good.
 But I must confess that I truly enjoy this cider profanity with thyme manufactured by guys from Scrumptious Wild.
 Thyme notes are not dominating, being only somewhere in the background not spoiling the apple taste.
 Thyme flavours enrich the apples and contribute to the overall complexity.
 Guys from Scrumptious Wild proved that botanical cider can indeed be terrific and that herbs can be a great addition to cider.
 Hats off!
 5.5/6

-Availability: I suppose UK only
+Availability: I suppose in only the UK

 Price: came with a craft cider subscription from Orchard Box.